rafaelkyrdan/cypher/README.md

 fog
 ===

-Desktop Application for secure your secret correspondence.
+Desktop application for privacy of your correspondence.